 At Maronda Homes, every home we build is 100% BEE Smart Certified Energy Efficient.
-Features we include in our homes are framed and insulated low side foundations, ZIP System barriers on wall sheathing, R-30 insulation, concrete block walls, and Energy Star appliances.
+Features we include in our homes are framed and insulated low-side foundations, ZIP System barriers on wall sheathing, R-30 insulation, concrete block walls, and Energy Star appliances.
 The homes we build are 15% more energy efficient than other homes being built to date.
-Check out our BEE Smart Certification Quality Checklist to see more energy-efficient trends that will soon be popular in all new construction homes.

 The concept of outdoor living is quickly evolving.
 New construction homes emphasize outdoor spaces like sunrooms, patios, decks, balconies, and terraces in their designs.